Tuesday, September 3, 2013

 Very often people ignore the HW side.
 Which is, beside the re-mastering aspect, the key issue.

-IMO the main argument supporting HiRez is the fact that HW implentations can be made simpler.
+IMO the main argument supporting HiRez is the fact that HW implementations can be made simpler.

 You need less intrusive filters, you can run NOS Dacs without any filters, you might pass by the internal resampling algorithms, which exist in many DACs.